gaiarajan/safe-gif-scanner/README.md

 This library is a lightweight library for analyzing GIFs in real-time for fast flashes that may trigger a seizure for people with photosensitive epilepsy.
 I envision this as a component of larger projects, and I will be creating a different library for grabbing Twitter GIFs in the future, to create a complete product.

 Credits to [this amazing README checklist](https://github.com/ddbeck/readme-checklist) for the structure of this document.

+## Note on Testing
+There's no publicly available databases for GIFs that have the potential to trigger seizures.
+Thus, I created a "corruption" algorithm that introduces deep red frames and flashing into GIFs in order to test the detection capabilities of this library.
+For ethics reasons, I won't release it publicly; releasing it could allow bad actors to corrupt GIFs for coordinated attacks.
+If you'd like to see it for testing purposes, feel free to open an issue or DM me on Twitter @gaia_writes and we can chat!